 A report was circulated in advance of the meeting.
 Relevant sections have been shared with B&NES.

-Electrical installation – the main work is completed with PAT tests being done today.
+Electrical Installation – the main work is completed with PAT tests being done today.

-Firetest – there is an issue with the family panel.
+Fire Test – there is an issue with the family stand panel.
 Minor in-house remedial work is required on fire assessments.

-Momentum report – there has been an amendment to get the work done without digging out the concrete.
-We have had two quotes, with £2k difference, (£1.5k - £4k) on the same timescale.
+Momentum Report – there has been an amendment to get the work done without digging out the concrete.
+We have had two quotes, with £2k difference on the same timescale.
 There isn’t much difference other than some work on a down pipe.
 Recommendation is to go for the cheaper quote.

-Inhouse work with volunteers has been extremely useful with parties of 5-6 working on jobs including de-rusting.
+In-house work with volunteers has been extremely useful with parties of 5-6 working on jobs including de-rusting.
 The Popular side is mainly done except for the guttering.

 All the structural issues should be addressed by the end of May.